 Debt settlement: How does it work

 Debt settlement programs are a way of potentially reducing the amount of money you pay back to creditors.
+We have a guide to the best debt settlement companies too.
 As part of the program, you will stop paying money directly to your creditors, and instead will pay money into a dedicated account each month, for a period of time determined by your provider.

 After this time has passed, the debt settlement company will negotiate with your creditors to agree on a lump sum payment to clear the debt.
 You will not be charged any fees upfront but will pay the company a percentage of the total debts entrusted to them once the process has been completed.